We are delighted to hear that you are interested in giving a new, loving home to one of our cats or kittens!

 Also, when adopting a kitten from Cats Protection you must agree to get the kitten neutered at between 4 and 6 months of age.
 If you or your family are out at work all day, we would prefer you to adopt a pair of kittens (not a single one) or a slightly older / adult cat or pair of cats.

-It's our policy not to place our cats or kittens in homes which are on, or close, to busy or main roads.
+It is our policy not to place our cats or kittens in homes which are on, or close, to busy or main roads.
 We would recommend an indoor cat in these circumstances.

 Free access via a catflap

 Apart from cats who have special needs, all of our cats and kittens must go to homes where they will have free access to the outdoors where they can exhibit their natural behaviours.

 Our catchment area

-To adopt from our Branch, you will generally need to live within our catchment area, which is postcodes SG1 to SG7.
+To adopt from our Branch, you will generally need to live within our catchment area, which covers postcodes SG1 to SG7 and parts of SG8.
 If you live outside this area and are interested in a specific cat, please give us a call so we can arrange a virtual home visit or a face to face home visit by your local Branch/Centre.
 However, if the distance is too great for the cat or kitten to travel we would refer you to your local Branch/Centre and suggest you home from them or a nearer Branch/Centre.

-Cats Protection is closed from around 15th to 17th December to 3rd or 4th January every year as it is our policy not to home cats or kittens during the festive period as this is normally the busiest time for families to get together and we do not encourage cats being given as presents.
+Our Branch is closed from around 15th to 17th December to 3rd or 4th January every year as it is our policy not to home cats or kittens during the festive period as this is normally the busiest time for families to get together and we do not encourage cats being given as presents.